 soapmaking colorants of choice

 Practice soapmaking safety and wear rubber gloves and goggles.
-Have vinegar on hand to neutralize any lye that may spill or land on skin.
+Have vinegar on hand to neutralize any lye that may spill on surfaces.
+However use water to flush lye that may land on skin.
 You’ll also need a digital kitchen scale to weigh out your ingredients and a stick blender to mix the soap.

 Start by measuring out your distilled water in a pitcher.
 I discounted my water to 28 oz. and it turned out great.
 It was still soft enough to cut but just hard enough that you won’t spend 6 weeks waiting for the excess water to evaporate.
 If you are using a fragrance oil or essential oil known to accelerate trace, you can either use the full 32 oz. of water or allow your oil and water temps to cool to 98°F so it doesn’t seize up on you.